 - Other details of the business procedure

-This tax document is useful for reporting the partnership’s profits, dividends, and losses.
+This tax document is useful for reporting the partnership's profits, dividends, and losses.
 Each partner receives a Schedule K-1 and includes it in their individual tax returns.
-For an S corporation, report the transactions via the1120S, unlike for a PTP that reports these activities on Form 1065.
-When not filing a personal tax return, the financial details are on each partner’s Schedule K-1 go to the IRS with Form 1065.
-Partnership-generated income is part of a partner’s other income sources that are reported on Form 1040.
+For an S corporation, report the transactions via the 1120S, unlike for a PTP that reports these activities on Form 1065.
+When not filing a personal tax return, the financial details are on each partner's Schedule K-1 go to the IRS with Form 1065.
+Partnership-generated income is part of a partner's other income sources that are reported on Form 1040.

 A requirement of Schedule K-1 is that the partnership must track each partner's investment in the business entity, which is called the basis.
 What makes the basis for a partner go up are capital contributions and the partner's share of the income share.
 The basis decreases with partner's withdrawals and the partner's share of any losses.

 Pay attention to basis calculation as it must be declared on Schedule K-1, within the part on the capital account analysis of the partner.
-When the basis balance is zero, any extra payments that the partners receives are taxed as regular income.
+When the basis balance is zero, any extra payments that the partners receive are taxed as regular income.

 If forming a publicly traded partnership is a step you consider making, reach out to a lawyer beforehand to ensure you have all of your bases covered.
-Simply post your legal need within our UpCounsel Marketplace to connect with attorneys who have 14 years of experience on average with leading firms, such as Stripe and Google.
+Simply post your legal need within our UpCounsel Marketplace to connect with attorneys who have 14 years of experience on average with leading firms, such as Menlo Ventures and Google.
 They come from top legal institutions, including Yale Law, and can help you avoid legal headaches down the road when you utilize their expertise.